artrugh/sitecore/DevFundamentals.9.3/PreDeployment/1_predeployment.md

     - Sitecore uses the SQL xDB Collection provider by default, but you can choose to use the MongoDB xDB Collection provider with Sitecore.
 MongoDB offers a range of features you can use to ensure the security of your deployment, including authentication and access control.

 6. Ensure xConnect Security.
-    - the service layer, xConnect, sits between the **xDB** and any **trusted client, device, or interface** that wants to read, write, or serach xDB data.
+    - the service layer, xConnect, sits between the **xDB** and any **trusted client, device, or interface** that wants to read, write, or search xDB data.
 Communication must happen over HTTPS adn clients need to have **appropiate carticate thumbprint**.

 7. Check Security Settings Related to Users.
     - Sitecore controls **security access** at three levels: